Estonia Flag Estonia

 • 24 slices of ham, each 3 in (7.6 cm) square

-• 1/4 cup (22 g) Parmesan cheese, freshly grated
+• ¼ cup (22 g) Parmesan cheese, freshly grated

-• 4 tbsp (60 g) unsalted butter, melted
+• 4 Tbsp (60 g) unsalted butter, melted

-• 2 large egg yolks, beat with 1 tsp (5 ml) milk
+• 1 tsp (5 ml) milk

 Directions